Citizens give a thumbs up to separate hospital bills for medicines and services

 The last poll asked if the doctor’s fee in a hospital should be billed directly from doctors to patient.
 81% said it was a good idea whereas 11% voted against it.

-Along with making new rules and regulations, NMC should also make sure that they are enforced well so that cases such as Max and Fortis are not repeated in future and innocent lives are not played with just to rake in more profits.
+India’s healthcare system is fragile.
+Along with making new rules and regulations, NMC should also make sure that they are enforced well so that innocent lives are not played with just to rake in more profits.

 You may also like: